For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 To start earning cashback, follow these simple steps:

-1. Sign up to a reputable cashback site like Quidco, TopCashback or Swagbucks.
+1. Sign up for a reputable cashback site like Quidco, TopCashback or Swagbucks.

 2. Whenever you decide to buy something online, open a new tab and sign in to your cashback site account.
-Alternatively, you could head straight to the cashback site to see which companies are offering the highest rates or best deals.
+Alternatively, you could head straight to the cashback site to see which companies offer the highest rates or best deals.

 4. Follow the brand's link on the cashback site and it will take you to their homepage.

-5. Make your purchase as normal.
+5. Make your purchase as usual.
 The cashback site will have tracked your click so it knows you made your purchase through them, and they'll register your cashback.

 How much cashback can you get online?